finnef/lando-drupal8-test-debugging/README.md

 ## Setup

 ### To start:
-1. make sure you have [lando](https://github.com/lando/lando/releases), Chrome and java installed on your computer.
+1. Make sure your software stack is installed and up to date: you need [lando](https://github.com/lando/lando/releases), Docker, Chrome and java.
-2. download the .lando.yml and 2 supporting files to a new empty dir.
+2. Download the the repo to a new empty dir.
-3. run lando start.
+3. Run lando start from inside this dir.

 ### Check your PHPStorm debug settings:
 - register Docker so you can register its PHP interpreter: Preferences > Build, Execution, Deployment > Docker ![docker](README.images/docker.png)